International relations and international organizations - Theme

 Defining international organizations

 What exactly is an international organization?
 While it is structurally impossible to define in a comprehensive manner, something which is a social creation (social constructs, created by people in order to help them achieve some purpose) to begin with, it is common in the literature to delimit international organizations in at least some ways.
 One delimitation often made depends on the body of law governing the activities of the organization.
 If those activities are governed by international law, we speak of an international organization, or at least of an intergovernmental organization.
-If those activities are governed by.....read more
+If those activities are governed by some domestic law, we usually say that the organization in.....read more

 Access: